javier-cramirez/bloom-and-boggle/README.md

 - a trie (prefix tree) for fast lookups depending on the boggle filter's answer to query $q$

 Boggle filters enable us to create a dictionary of all valid tokens, with small memory footprint.
-Of course, this depends on our choice for $\epsilon$ which trades memory for better false positive accuracy.
+Of course, this depends on our choice for $\epsilon$ which requires more memory for better false positive accuracy.

 ## TO-DO
 - Work on the Boggle solver UI